mbrlabs/Lorien/docs/manuals/manual_v0.4.0.md

 - You can open files by dragging them into the window or by opening it via the menu (Shortcut <kbd>CTRL</kbd> + <kbd>O</kbd>)

 ## Selection Tool
-- With the Selection tool you can select a number of brush stokes by dragging across the screen with your <kbd>LMB</kbd> pressed.
+- With the Selection tool you can select a number of brush strokes by dragging across the screen with your <kbd>LMB</kbd> pressed.
 Brush strokes which are considered inside the selection recatangle will be added to the current selection.
 You can add more strokes to your current selection by holding down <kbd>Shift</kbd> while dragging.
 - You can deselect your current selection by pressing <kbd>RMB</kbd> or <kbd>Esc</kbd>.
 - To move the selected strokes simply drag them while holding down <kbd>LMB</kbd>.
 If you did not move your mouse while pressing <kbd>LMB</kbd>, everything will be deselected automatically.
 - Press <kbd>Delete</kbd> to delete the current selection